gitlabhq/gitlabhq/doc/development/testing_guide/review_apps.md

 Note that both jobs first wait for the `review-deploy` job to be finished.

 ## How to?

+### Log into my Review App?

+The default username is `root` and its password can be found in the 1Password secure note named **gitlab-{ce,ee} Review App's root password**.

+### Enable a feature flag for my Review App?

+1. Open your Review App and log in as documented above.
+1. Create a personal access token.
+1. Enable the feature flag using the [Feature flag API](../../api/features.md).

 ### Find my Review App slug?